MakeSchool-Tutorials/sa-2018-giphy/P00-Getting-Started/content.md

 ---
-title: "Get started with writing tutorials!"
+title: "Getting Started"
-slug: getting-started
+slug: getting-started-apis
 ---

 The above title becomes the tutorials first header so _an introduction to the tutorial page should be given here before any more headers are created._